Our Business Practices

 The Board should have a significant majority of independent directors.

-Board refreshment over time is critical to ensuring that the Board as a whole maintains an appropriate balance of tenure, diversity, skills, perspectives, and experience needed to provide effective oversight in light of the Company’s current and future strategic needs.
+Board refreshment over time is critical to ensuring that the Board maintains an appropriate balance of tenure, diversity, skills, perspectives, and experience needed to provide effective oversight considering the Company’s current and future needs, strategic or otherwise.
 The Company benefits when there is a mix of experienced directors with a deep understanding of the Company and newer directors who bring a fresh perspective and new ideas.
-As such, the Board conducts an evaluation of each director annually, taking into account the Company’s needs, the results of voting by shareholders in director elections, the director’s participation in and contributions to the activities of the Board, and any other factors deemed appropriate by the NGPR Committee and the Board.
+An appropriate mix of directors helps balance stability with new points of view.
+As such, the Board conducts an evaluation of each director annually, considering the Company’s needs, the results of voting by shareholders in director elections, the director’s engagement and participation in and contributions to the activities of the Board, and any other factors deemed appropriate by the NGPR Committee and the Board.

 A director shall not be eligible for nomination or election after their 75th birthday.
-However, the Board may waive this requirement on the recommendation of the NGPR Committee if, in light of all of the circumstances, a director’s continued service is in the best interests of the Company and its shareholders.
+The Board may, however, waive this requirement on the recommendation of the NGPR Committee if, in light of all of the circumstances, a director’s continued service is in the best interests of the Company and its shareholders.

 6. Change in Director's Professional Responsibilities.

-A director who substantially changes their professional responsibilities must so advise, and offer to tender their resignation to, the Chair or Lead Director, if applicable.
-The Chair or, if applicable, the Lead Director should refer the matter to the NGPR Committee to consider whether the change directly or indirectly impacts the director’s ability to fulfill their directorship obligations.
-The NGPR Committee should evaluate the facts and circumstances and, if necessary, recommend to the Board if it believes the Board should accept the director's resignation.
+A director who substantially changes their professional responsibilities must so advise, and offer to tender their resignation to, the Chair or Lead Director, as applicable.
+The Chair or Lead Director, as applicable, should (i) inform the Corporate Secretary and (ii) refer the matter to the NGPR Committee to consider whether the change directly or indirectly impacts the director’s ability to fulfill their obligations on the Board.
+The NGPR Committee should evaluate the facts and circumstances and, if appropriate, recommend that the Board should accept the director's resignation.

 7. Executive Sessions of Directors.

 Non-employee directors must meet regularly in executive session without management present.
 If any non-employee directors are not independent, then the independent directors shall meet in a separate executive session at least once per year.
-The Chair or, if the Chair is not a non-employee and independent director, the Lead Director has the authority to call and will preside over all executive sessions.
-The Chair or the Lead Director, as applicable, may retain independent legal, accounting, or other advisors in connection with these sessions, and the Company shall provide appropriate funding therefor.
+The Chair or, if the Chair is not a non-employee and independent director, Lead Director has the authority to call and will preside over all executive sessions.
+The Chair or Lead Director, as applicable, may retain independent legal, accounting, or other advisors in connection with these sessions, and the Company shall provide the appropriate funding.

 8. Positions of Chair and Chief Executive Officer.